 By opening up the included petri dish and leaving it exposed for an hour to the air you want to test, you’ll have successfully collected a sample.
 The petri dish is ready to use, and you won’t have to add a growth medium.
 You can start testing the sample immediately with the assembled kit.
 If you want to get a more detailed report, you can submit your sample to the lab for testing, but keep in mind that ImmunoLytics is not certified by the American Industrial Hygiene Association.

 - Read our ImmunoLytics Mold Test Kit review

-6. Mold Armor Do It Yourself: Great brand
+6. Mold Armor Do It Yourself: Best mold test kit from a known brand

 The Mold Armor Do It Yourself test kit requires very little setup and tests for mold in the air, HVAC systems and surfaces.
 The tests take at least two days to incubate and mature, or you can send samples to a certified mycology laboratory to help you identify the exact types of mold in your home.
 Laboratory tests cost extra, and it takes three weeks for you to receive a custom report – the longest wait time of all the test kits we reviewed.
 Mold Armor’s lab is certified monthly by the American Industrial Hygiene Association (AIHA), so you can rest assured that the results are accurate and thorough.

 This kit costs less than $8 and comes with all of the supplies for conducting the three available tests.
 You get a petri dish, a growth agar and a cotton swab.
 The instructions suggest testing both indoor and outdoor air, but because the kit comes with only one dish and one growth agar, testing both indoor and outdoor air requires two kits.
 The Mold Armor kit doesn’t identify fungus, yeast or pollen, and you don’t have the option to send a carpet, fabric or wall sample to the lab for analysis.

 How to choose the best mold test kit